AY2526S1-CS2103T-F12-2/tp/docs/DeveloperGuide.md

 **Preconditions:** Target reminder exists and it is modifiable.

-**Extensions**
-- 2a.
-Input is invalid (e.g., missing or wrong prefixes).
-  → System shows an error message with the corresponding correct input format
-- 2b.
-Student name not found.
-  → System displays "No student with given name" and aborts the operation.
-- 2c.
-Due date format is invalid.
-  → System displays “Invalid date format!” with corresponding correct date format
-- 2d.
-Homework already in list
-  → System displays “This student has already been assigned this homework” and aborts operation
-- 2f.
-Due date has already passed
-  → System displays success message with warning: "Due date is in the past"

 Similar to <u>add reminder (Use Case 10)</u> except for Step 4.

 4. System replaces existing reminder.